-UML Profiles in the Resources Window
+Browser - UML Profiles in Resources

-The Resources window contains a tree structure with entries for a range of items including UML Profiles.
-The UML Profiles node initially contains no entries; to be able to use Profiles from the Resources window you must import them into the project from external XML files.
+The 'Resources' tab of the Browser window contains a tree structure with entries for a range of items including UML Profiles.
+The UML Profiles node initially contains no entries; to be able to use Profiles from the 'Resources' tab you must import them into the project from external XML files.